RajatHanda/Finance-Forecasting/README.md

 ------- Regression--------------

-Principal-Finace-Feature Lag-New: This script went wrong because we lagged target variable but important takeaway is future prices are one of most important indicator.
+Principal-Finance-Feature Lag-New: This script went wrong because we lagged target variable but important takeaway is future prices are one of most important indicator.

 Principal_Modelling-OriginalFeatures: This script is based on 18 features with different modeling techniques